In this age, when many doctors are urging you to cut your salt consumption, you may find some of these reasons to eat more salt surprising.

 You see, our bodies can’t make salt, which is why we must ensure we’re consuming adequate salt—the right kind of salt.
 If you are consuming salt, but it’s the chemically-stripped, processed table salt, your body will not benefit from it in all of these ways.

-- Salt maintains fluid equilibrium in our blood cells.
+- Good salt maintains fluid equilibrium in our blood cells.

 - Our nerves and muscles use the sodium from salt to to transmit information and impulses.

-- Uptake of some nutrients in the small intestine requires salt.
+- Absorbing some nutrients in the small intestine requires salt.